UofT-DSI/production/lessons/part_3/production_3_training.md

     - Each group is called a *stratum* and this method is called *stratified sampling*.
     - Advantage: the distribution of groups in the population is reflected in the sample.
     - Particularly important for selecting training, validation, and test sets.
-    - This method is not always possible (multilabel cases, for example).
+    - This method is only sometimes possible (multilabel cases, for example, may not be treated).

 :::
 :::{.column}

 + Weighted Sampling

-    - Each sample is given a weight, which determines the probability of it being selected.
+    - Each sample is given a weight, determining the probability of being selected.
-    - This method allows us to leverage domain exertise.
+    - This method allows us to leverage domain expertise.
     - Can be used to adjust samples that are coming from a different distribution than the original data:

         - Assume the data contains 25% red samples and 75% blue samples.
-        - We know that the actual distribution is closer to 50% red and 50% blue.
+        - We know the actual distribution is closer to 50% red and 50% blue.
         - We can apply red weights that are three times higher than blue weights.